SecSign/SecSign-ID-Wordpress-Plugin/readme.txt

 4. The SecSign ID WordPress Plugin is now deactivated.
 Click on "Plugins" in the main menu, look for "SecSign" and activate it.
 5. Adjust options in the SecSign ID settings.

+= I get the error: The authentication server sent no response or you are not connected to the internet.

+The plugin needs to make a connection to https://httpapi.secsign.com to work correctly.
+This error means it can't connect to our server.
+There are some possible reasons for this:

+1. Please check if you have a firewall or router that might block the connection to httpapi.secsign.com on port 443.
+2. Please check that the curl packet (http://php.net/manual/en/book.curl.php) is installed in your PHP installation.
+If this is not the case you should see a curl error about this in your webserver logs.
+3. Please check if you have another wordpress plugin which might block the connection to our server.
+There are several wordpress security plugins doing this.

+Please contact us at support@secsign.com if this doesn't help.

 == Screenshots ==

 1. This is the login form in which you enter your SecSign ID shown in the smartphone app.